 Step in this way: between your feet is an inch in width and a foot in length.

 When chopping to his face, step forward with your right leg and follow with your left foot.
-Here is the method of moving forward: when advancing on an opponent, you must advance with your body.
-When body and hand act in unison, it is right.
+Here is the method of moving forward: advancing on an opponent requires advancing with your body.
+When body and hand are working in unison, then it is right.

-There is a trick to issuing, and when you get the idea, it will seem miraculous.
+The trick to this is to study the principles [specifically of unification], and then it will seem miraculous.
 A hawk slips through the trees without a touch to its wings.
 A eagle catches prey without unbalancing its body.

 To win, your limbs must act in unison.
 If you lose, it must be because you brought his aim to your center.
 Carry out your strategy adaptively, send out your spirit thunderously, consider viciousness to be the best plan, and your hands and eyes will then defeat him.

 What are evading and advancing?
 Advancing is an evasion.
 Evading is an advance.
 It is not necessary to think about this too hard.
 What are attacking and defending?
 Defending is an attack.
 Attacking is a defense.
 Just shoot out your hand.
-Mind like gunpowder, fist like a bullet – just a nudge of the trigger [i.e. with the merest thought], and the bird cannot escape.
-Body like a bow, hand like an arrow – aim, and the bird falls like magic.
+Mind like gunpowder, fist like a bullet – with just a nudge of the trigger [i.e. with the merest thought], the bird cannot escape.
+Body like a bow, hand like an arrow – with the thrum of the bowstring, the bird falls like magic.
 Lift your hand like lightning flashing.
 When lightning flashes, there is no chance to close your eyes.
 Strike the opponent like thunder clapping.
 When thunder claps, there is no chance to cover your ears.